samjulien/blog/_posts/2018-07-03-keep-api-backward-compatibility-with-express-gateway.markdown

 }
 ```

-Which returns the created customer with a generated `customerId` and the operator that created such user:
+This operation would then return the created customer with a generated `customerId` and the operator that created such user:

 ```json
 {